anthonym8/stack-exchange-dwh/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── metadata       <- Metadata for the extracted dataset (auto-generated) │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├── docker             <- Artifacts for building the docker image will be auto-generated here.
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
-        │
-        └── data           <- Scripts to download or generate data
+        │── data           <- Scripts and functions to download or generate data │── schema         <- Postgres column data types for Stack Exchange data │── scripts        <- Shell scripts
+        └── utils          <- Helper functions

 --------